Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Methodology

 where, $R = \sqrt[]{x_1^2 /q+x_2^2 q }$, $R_{\rm eff}$ is the effective radius in units of arcseconds, $I_{\rm eff}$ is the intensity at the effective radius, $n$ is the index of the Sersic profile, and $q$ is the ellipticity of the lens galaxy.
 We perform a similar transformation as Equation~\ref{eqn:rotation} to orient the source galaxies and assume that the distribution of light follows that of mass.
 The ellipticity and orientation are therefore the same as in the SIE model.

+To create images of the lens galaxies, {we also utilize the catalog to match the velocity dispersion with an assigned effective radius and effective luminosity to the light profile.
+As described in Section~\ref{sec:methods:massmodel}, the catalog consists of both COSMOS imaging and BOSS spectroscopy for velocity dispersion measurements of massive early type galaxies, providing sufficient information to construct a fundamental plane of relations between all relevant quantities.
+We explicitly use the fundamental plane from these observations to relate $\sigma_v$ in the lensing map with $R_{eff}$ and $I_{eff}$ in Equation~\ref{eqn:sersic}.}

-We use the COSMOS morphological catalog \citep{zahid_etal15} to match the velocity dispersion with an assigned effective radius, effective luminosity, and index to the light profile.
-We also assume the light center is on top of the mass center, creating noiseless images of lens galaxies.
+To create images of the lens galaxies, we use the COSMOS morphological catalog \citep{zahidetal15} to match the velocity dispersion with an assigned effective radius, effective luminosity, and index to the light profile.
+This catalog uses SDSS/BOSS selection criteria.
+Note, we explicitly use the fundamental plane from these observations to relate $\sigma_v$ in the lensing map with $R_{\rm eff}$, $I_{\rm eff}$, and $n$ in Equation~\ref{eqn:sersic}.

+While the galaxy distributions of the COSMOS data at higher redshifts are biased towards larger galaxies and the highest surface brightness galaxies for fixed size, this selection should mimic those in surveys such as the SLACS sample described in Section~\ref{sec:SLACS}.
+We next assume the light center is on top of the mass center and create noiseless images of lens galaxies.

 We construct galaxies along the line of sight by cutting light-cones from the Hubble Ultra Deep Field\footnote{http://www.spacetelescope.org/science/deep\_fields/}.
-We stack these images with the lens galaxy image and the lensed source galaxy, calibrating the magnitude of all three components.
+We create a composite of these images with the lens galaxy image and the lensed source galaxy, calibrating the magnitude of all three components.